The main accounting principles adopted in the preparation of the consolidated financial statements at December 31, 2017 are reported below.

 Purchases and sales of financial liabilities are recognised at the valuation date of the relative transaction.

-Financial liabilities are de-recognised from the balance sheet when they are settled and the Group has transferred all the risks and rewards relating to the instrument.
+Financial liabilities are derecognised from the Statement of Financial Position when they are settled and the Group has transferred all the risks and rewards relating to the instrument.

 Trade and other payables